-- The representation of beggars in the media - The representation of eating disorders on pro-ED websites - Interdepartmental research project on homelessness in Stellenbosch
+- The representation of beggars in the media - The sociolinguistics of Gayle

-Mongie, L.D. & Plato, T. (In preparation.)
+- Mongie, L.D. & Plato, T. (In preparation.)
 'Gayle brings the gays together': A Queer analysis of linguistic performativity and the construction of identity and belonging though the use of Gayle.
-Journal of Language and Sexuality.
+Journal of Language and Sexuality. - Mongie, L.D.

-Mongie, L.D.
 2016.
 Critical discourse analysis as queer linguistics: Religious pro- and anti-LGBT equality framing and counterframing in two letter to the editor in the "City Press".
-Stellenbosch Papers in Linguistics 49: 23-43.
+Stellenbosch Papers in Linguistics 49: 23-43. - Mongie, L.D.

-Mongie, L.D.
 2015.
 The discourse of liberation: Frames used in characterising the gay liberation movement in two South African newspapers.
 Stellenbosch Papers in Linguistics 46: 67-83.